Vietnam.vn - Nền tảng quảng bá Việt Nam

 The hidden meaning behind the new EU recommendation

-It can be said that what the EC has proposed is not entirely new because in June 2024, Germany also issued a "Framework Directive on Comprehensive Defense", including instructions on what to do in case of a conflict in Europe.
+It can be said that what the EC has proposed is not entirely new because in June 2024, Germany also issued a "Framework Directive on Comprehensive Defense", including instructions on what to do in case of conflict in Europe.
 However, the implication is very new and contains many calculations of a broad geopolitical nature.

-If we compare the German recommendations at that time and the recent EU recommendations, we can see that they both provide advice to citizens in case of an emergency disaster, but the context in which the recommendations were made is very different.
-At the time of the German recommendations, the conflict in Ukraine was raging, the fighting in the Donetsk and Luhansk regions reached its peak intensity, causing many to talk about the risk of escalation into a direct confrontation between Russia and NATO and the possibility of World War III with the use of nuclear weapons.
+If we compare the German recommendations at that time and the recent EU recommendations, we can see that they both provide advice to citizens in case of an emergency disaster, but the context in which they were made is very different.
+At the time of the German recommendations, the conflict in Ukraine was raging, the fighting in the Donetsk and Luhansk regions reached its peak intensity, causing many people to talk about the risk of escalation into a direct confrontation between Russia and NATO and the possibility of World War III with the use of nuclear weapons.

 Tại Hội nghị Thượng đỉnh về Ukraine ở thủ đô Paris (Pháp) diễn ra ngày 27-3, các đồng minh châu Âu cho biết, hiện tại không phải là thời điểm dỡ bỏ lệnh trừng phạt đối với Nga.